We have all heard our mobile buzz, and spotted a text sitting in our inbox, only to realise it is a spam message:

 If you continue to receive spam messages from an unknown source you can inform the Information Commissioner's Office (ICO).

-The ICO's mission is to "uphold information rights in the public interest" including promoting data privacy for individuals, essentially meaning they will fight your corner against unscrupulous marketing and spam messages.
+The ICO uphold information rights and data privacy for individuals.
+This means they will fight your corner against unscrupulous marketing and spam messages.

 Several people are finding that they are being charged for receiving spam text messages - sometimes anywhere up to £5 a message!